-It also comes on when the TCS OFF switch is pressed and TCS is switched off.
+It also comes on when the DSC OFF switch is pressed and TCS/DSC is switched off (page 5-19).

-If the light stays on when the TCS is not switched off, take your vehicle to an Authorized Mazda Dealer.
-The TCS may have a malfunction.
+If the light stays on when the TCS/DSC is not switched off, take your vehicle to an Authorized Mazda Dealer.
+The dynamic stability control may have a malfunction.